 Take the lid off, bake 15-20 more minutes until the bread is golden and crunchy and your house smells like you made bread!
 Because you are making bread.

 And here it is.
+THE Mark Bittman no knead bread in a Dutch oven.
 It works.
 I've used different sizes of pots, for flatter, lower loaves or taller, narrower loaves, and they're all delicious.
 I've served this with butter, dunked in soup and marinara, as a side to main dish salads, all of it.
 In particular, this is great paired with an easy chicken parmesan skillet I make often on weeknights.

 Once the bread is cooked, take it out of the pot and let it cool on a wire rack for at least an hour.